-UNLOCKING THE GENETIC CODE TO THE HEART AND LUNG DISEASES.
+UNLOCKING THE GENETIC CODE TO THE HEART, LUNG AND BRAIN DEFECTS.

 Every 4 minutes, a baby is born with a birth defect.
 Rapid advances in next-generation sequencing have identified candidate gene variants.
 However, many variants remain of unknown significance (VUS) and a huge burden on birth defect diagnosis.
 Clinicians cannot use VUS in decision-making and, therefore, cannot 1) assess patients’ risk of complications, 2) provide the best clinical therapy, and 3) provide recurrence risk counseling for parents.
 Our long-term goal is to improve clinical outcomes for patients with birth defects by increasing the rate of genetic diagnosis.